AronGabDelaCruz/Platform-Game-Knight/README.md

 - GDScript
 - Aseprite (for sprites)
 - Git & GitHub
+## Version
+There are differets versione depending on how many updatade i make.

 ## How To Run
 I'm still deloping the game so i'll update this part later on